luxfi/docs/docs/tooling/cli-guides/setup-a-devnet.md

 The tutorial will create exactly the same Custom VM as [here](/tooling/cli-guides/upload-a-custom-vm-to-cloud).

-Based on the Custom VM tutorial, we will be deploying the [TokenVM](https://github.com/luxdefi/hypersdk/tree/main/examples/tokenvm) example built with the HyperSDK.
+Based on the Custom VM tutorial, we will be deploying the [TokenVM](https://github.com/luxdefi/hypersdk/tree/main/examples/tokenvm) example built with the LuxSDK.

 The following settings will be used: